 I’ll admit it: I’m a bit of a coffee addict.
 It’s a long-term battle after having worked at multiple coffeehouses in the past.
 I simply love the taste and the culture surrounding coffee.
 So if I can kick the habit and limit my caffeine intake, anyone truly can!

 I controlled my binge coffee drinking not by quitting cold turkey but by weaning myself off.
 At one point, I was drinking half a dozen and sometimes as much as 10 cups of coffee a day.
 No one should consume that much; I was shaky and jittery most of the time.

 Start to set limitations and don’t drink caffeinated beverages first thing in the morning: Reach for water instead.
-Match every cup of caffeinated drink with a cup of water, and gradually shift that ratio so that you are drinking more water than caffeinated drinks throughout the course of the day.
+Match every cup of caffeinated drink with a cup of water, and gradually shift that ratio so that you are drinking more water than caffeinated beverages throughout the day.